 Continuing Medical Education (CME)/Continuing Professional Development (CPD) programmes

-IVA’s experience covers a wide range of therapy areas, including gastrointestinal (inflammatory bowel disease, gastro-oesophageal reflux disease), dermatology (solar keratoses, skin malignancy), respiratory (chronic obstructive pulmonary disease, asthma), cardiovascular disease and metabolic syndrome, chronic pain and headaches, just to name a few.
+In Vivo Academy’s experience covers a wide range of therapy areas, including gastrointestinal (inflammatory bowel disease, gastro-oesophageal reflux disease), dermatology (solar keratoses, skin malignancy), respiratory (chronic obstructive pulmonary disease, asthma), cardiovascular disease and metabolic syndrome, chronic pain and headaches, just to name a few.

 Knowledgeable of the principles of adult education, we utilise various delivery formats, instructional designs and techniques for our face-to-face (F2F), online or blended (F2F and online) learning programmes: